SkyExplain/SkySimulation/README.md

 # SkyExplain
-This repo hosts the data simulation and ML analysis of our CMB (temperature and polarization) maps model selection with Machine Learning.
+This repo hosts the data simulation of our CMB (temperature and polarization) maps (for performing model selection with Machine Learning with SkyNeuralNets).